YottaDB/YDBDoc/MultiLangProgGuide/cprogram.rst

 Remember that the error codes returned by YottaDB functions are the negated numeric values of the error codes above.

-:CODE:`YDB_ERR_CALLINAFTEREXIT` – A YottaDB function was called after :code:`ydb_exit()` was called.
+:CODE:`YDB_ERR_CALLINAFTERXIT` – A YottaDB function was called after :code:`ydb_exit()` was called.

 :CODE:`YDB_ERR_FATALERROR1` – A fatal error occurred.
 The process is